 2. The Distributed Hash Table (DHT) for Content Routing

-As mentioned in What is IPFS?, the DHT is a critical component.
+The DHT is a critical component.
 Specifically, IPFS uses a Kademlia-like DHT.
 When you request content by its CID, your IPFS node queries the DHT:

 The DHT doesn't store the content itself, but rather *provider records* indicating which peer has which CID.
 This makes the lookup process efficient and scalable.